Arjun Patiala

-Arjun Patiala is a 2019 Indian Hindi-language action spoof film directed by Rohit Jugraj.
+Arjun Patiala is a 2019 Indian Hindi-language action spoof comedy film directed by Rohit Jugraj.
 Produced by Bhushan Kumar, Krishan Kumar, Dinesh Vijan and Sandeep Leyzell under T-Series, Maddock Films and Bake My Cake Films, it stars Diljit Dosanjh, Kriti Sanon and Varun Sharma.
 The narrative revolves around a newly appointed police officer who attempts to curb crime and corruption in his town with the help of his sidekick.

 The film was theatrically released in India on 26 July 2019.

 Plot

 A director meets a producer, and he queries about all elements of a masala film (songs, villain, fights, comedy scenes, etc.) and approves it without even reading the script.

 The director insists on reading out the script to him, to which the producer agrees.
 The script is about Arjun Patiala, who wins the national Judo championship.
-As a reward, he is offered the post of an Inspector, and he takes charge of Ferozpur police station, where Onida Singh, a constable, becomes his sidekick.
+As a reward, he is offered the post of Sub-Inspector in Punjab Police, and he takes charge of Ferozpur police station, where Onida Singh, a constable, becomes his sidekick.
 He earns the respect of his colleagues on the first day with his wit and integrity.
 There is a rendezvous with Baby Narula, and as the director narrates, there is a needless item song inserted for entertainment.